 algorithmic modeling for Rhino

-Ladybug and Honeybee are two free and open source environmental plugins for Grasshopper to help designers create an environmentally-conscious architectural design.
+Ladybug and Honeybee are two open source environmental plugins for Grasshopper to help designers create an environmentally-conscious architectural design.

 Ladybug started by Mostapha Sadeghipour Roudsari is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 Based on a work at https://github.com/mostaphaRoudsari/ladybug